 How do you feel about gendered terms such as "funny-woman" or "comedienne"?

-You will inevitably be compared to programmes like Broad City and Girls, is this something you want or would you prefer to exist outside the category of funny/truthful portrayal of the female experience?
+You will inevitably be compared to programs like Broad City and Girls; is this something you want, or would you prefer to exist outside the category of funny and truthful portrayal of the female experience?

 We're big fans of those shows and they've obviously been important in paving the way.
 We looked at the great female-centric stuff that was coming out of the US and we felt like the UK was lagging behind, so we wanted to fill the gap.
 It's interesting how whenever something female-driven comes out, it's automatically compared to the few other examples out there; it just goes to show how few and far between these shows are.